 Important things to bring:

 - Minimum 2-3 liters of water (for the long hikes) or 1.5 liters (for the day hikes) per person.
-Note: Have in mind that single-use plastics are forbidden inside protected areas.
+Note: Keep in mind that single-use plastics are forbidden inside protected areas.
 You must bring your own reusable water bottle.

 - Sunscreen